 Paul also used the generosity of the Macedonians as an example for the Corinthians to follow in their giving (2 Corinthians 8-9).
 We find examples of the worship of the early church in Acts 2 and 20, as well as in 1 Corinthians 11 and 14.
 We see that the normal pattern was for the church to meet weekly, on the first day of the week.
 How the apostles and the early church implemented biblical doctrine, principles, and commands is very instructive for saints and the church today.

 Where the Rubber Meets the Road

-What I have been seeking to do is to explain how we interpret and apply the Scriptures in such a way as to derive our ecclesiology – our way of doing church.
+I have been seeking to explain how we interpret and apply the Scriptures in such a way as to derive our ecclesiology—our way of doing church.
 I have just stated that we “do church” on the basis of apostolic doctrine, apostolic principle, apostolic command, and apostolic practice.
 When all of these elements converge, then we can be confident that this is the way God wants us to live.
 This applies not only to how we “do church,” but to how we live out our faith in daily life.